-- Homes for Children enables children to be cared for in a loving family home for as long or as short a time as needed. - Homes for Families is a program for mothers and their children who are living in situations that threaten the stability and safety of the family. - Family Counseling provides Christian-based counseling from Corpus Christi to San Antonio to Houston to the Rio Grand Valley and many locations in between. - International gives opportunities for families, individuals and groups to minister internationally through mission trips and humanitarian aid sponsored by STCH Ministries. - Faith & Work guides people to discover God's purpose for their lives and how to fulfill that purpose through their work. - Faith & Finances teaches families and individuals how to overcome financial obstacles.
-Using biblical principles, we help people of all ages with the practical issues of money management. - Pastor Care comes alongside pastors to provide a supportive community to help them not feel isolated in their ministry work.
+- Homes for Children enables children to be cared for in a loving family home for as long or as short a time as needed. - Homes for Families is a program for mothers and their children who are living in situations that threaten the stability and safety of the family. - Family Counseling provides Christian-based counseling from Corpus Christi to San Antonio to Houston, and many locations in between. - International gives opportunities for families, individuals, and groups to minister internationally through mission trips and humanitarian aid sponsored by STCH Ministries. - Faith & Work guides people to discover God's purpose for their lives and how to fulfill that purpose through their work. - Faith & Finances teaches families and individuals how to overcome financial obstacles.
+Using biblical principles, we help people of all ages with the practical issues of money management. - Pastor Care offers private, two-day Marriage Intensive Counseling and other programs to strengthen and replenish the wellbeing of pastors and their families.
 We also have ordained ministers on staff who are available for pulpit supply when a pastor just needs a break.
-Pastor Care is here to serve the ones who are always serving others. - Family Support connects needs with resources.
+Pastor Care is here to serve the ones who are always serving others.

+- Family Support connects needs with resources.
 Whenever a family has needs that can be served by one or more of our ministries, Family Support helps them understand what we offer and how to begin.
-For needs that are beyond the scope of our ministries, we guide families to other services that are available in the community.

-Ministry Consulting shares expertise and resources with ministries that are closely aligned with our purpose and values.
+For needs that are beyond the scope of our ministries, we guide families to other services that are available in the community. - Ministry Consulting shares expertise and resources with ministries that are closely aligned with our purpose and values.
 Sometimes the best way to help a child or family is by helping another organization that is already in a position to meet their needs.
 Working together, we accomplish more than either one could accomplish alone.